PovedaAqui/projectb/README.md

 First of all, mint an NFT in the NFT Products Contract you created before on NFTPort.xyz, just the NFT minted in this contract will be shown in MyBooks page.
 Find a metadata example in the metadata folder included in this repo.

-List the NFTs using the Marketplace contract you created on Thirdweb.com.
+List the NFTs using the Marketplace contract you created on Thirdweb.com, after that, they should appear on the Store page.

 _For more examples, please refer to the [Documentation](https://github.com/PovedaAqui/projectb)_